GoldenStack/dayssincelastrustmcserver/README.md

 - Name
 - URL (of source preferably, but documentation also works)
 - Publish date (including basic proof, e.g. Reddit post)

+### Disclaimer

+No hate towards anyone :) It's always great to see a new Minecraft server in progress.
+I'm just poking a little fun at how many incomplete Rust implementations there are.